kjholmesync/eclair/docs/release-notes/eclair-vnext.md

 This feature leaks a bit of information about the balance when the channel is almost empty, if you do not wish to use it, set `eclair.channel.channel-update.balance-thresholds = []`.

+### New MPP splitting strategy

+Eclair can send large payments using multiple low-capacity routes by sending as much as it can through each route (if `randomize-route-selection = false`) or some random fraction (if `randomize-route-selection = true`).
+These splitting strategies are now specified using `mpp.splitting-strategy = "full-capacity"` or `mpp.splitting-strategy = "randomize"`.
+In addition, a new strategy is available: `mpp.splitting-strategy = "max-expected-amount"` will send through each route the amount that maximizes the expected delivered amount (amount sent times success probability).

 ### API changes

 - `bumpforceclose` can be used to make a force-close confirm faster, by spending the anchor output (#2743)